oirearviohack/atostek/README.md

 ## Idea - Cough map

 World has a lot of wasted coughing.
 With our app you can record and store your coughs for other people to see.
-By seeing a map of coughs you can avoid those areas when coughing becomes epidemic.
+By seeing a map of coughs you can avoid those areas when coughing becomes an epidemic.

 This concept is a perfect application for a public and national welfare instance.
-It helps to prevent the distibution of cough related diseases and healthcare units can better prepare to reserver resources.
+It helps to prevent the distribution of cough related diseases and healthcare units can be better prepared to reserve necessary resources.

-This application can be enhanced to actually listen the coughs on a mobile device.
-Easy start is to listen ambient coughs first.
-This can be boraded to incorporate an application or algorithm to really diagnose the type of cough.
+This application can be enhanced to actually listen to the coughs on a mobile device.
+Easy start is to listen for ambient coughs first.
+This can be broadened to incorporate an application or algorithm to really diagnose the type of cough.

 Other future ideas are:
 - Inform local residents to wash their hands better when cough related diseases become epidemic.